 Germans, as a people, are a reserved group.
 This concept does not quite shine through in your typical whirlwind tour of castles, Lederhosen, copious beer chugging, and “Oompah” bands.
 It’s not a concept that’s discussed in casual conversation.
 But it’s there.
 Everywhere we went in Germany there were memorials to what took place during the Holocaust.
 This is still within living memory.

-My grandfather fought in World War II.
+My grandfather fought in World War II, as did the grandparents of most of my friends growing up.
 So did the grandparents of the mid-30s Germans we encountered on our trip.

 The people in Germany may not wear their pains on their sleeves–they aren’t even likely to look directly at you when walking hurriedly straight for you in a crowd of people as you both struggle to navigate a crowded street.
 But their past is more incorporated into their present than anywhere I have seen in the United States.
 It is a difficult past, it is a past that every native German must at some point confront.
 It is a recent past.